uiseoklee/VAEplusDDPG/README.md

 ![Demo](media/only_DDPG_training_fail.gif)

 > *Success rate of Method 5.
-The agent was trained at 0.2 brightness with the VAE+ weights being updated during DRL training. [cite\_start]It shows excellent performance in low-light environments from 0.3 down to 0.1 brightness. [cite: 334, 347, 349, 351, 353, 355]*
+The agent was trained at 0.2 brightness with the VAE+ weights being updated during DRL training. [cite\_start]It shows excellent performance in low-light environments from 0.3 down to 0.1 brightness.*

 ### Generalization Test

-We also tested the best-performing models (Methods 4 and 5) in a new, unseen Gazebo environment. [cite\_start]**Method 5** (trained in low light) again showed superior and more stable performance across all lighting conditions compared to Method 4 (trained in bright light), confirming its better generalization capabilities[cite: 369, 372, 379].
+We also tested the best-performing models (Methods 4 and 5) in a new, unseen Gazebo environment. **Method 5** (trained in low light) again showed superior and more stable performance across all lighting conditions compared to Method 4 (trained in bright light), confirming its better generalization capabilities.

 ## 5\.
 Conclusion

-This research successfully demonstrates that an autonomous agent can achieve robust navigation in environments with varying and low-light conditions[cite: 383].
+This research successfully demonstrates that an autonomous agent can achieve robust navigation in environments with varying and low-light conditions.

 The key contributions are:

-1. The **VAE+** architecture, which enhances a standard VAE encoder with CBAM and FPN, allowing it to learn features that are invariant to illuminance changes[cite: 381].
+1. The **VAE+** architecture, which enhances a standard VAE encoder with CBAM and FPN, allowing it to learn features that are invariant to illuminance changes.
-2. The finding that **simultaneously training the DRL agent and fine-tuning the VAE+ weights** in a low-light environment leads to the most robust and generalizable navigation policy[cite: 382].
+2. The finding that **simultaneously training the DRL agent and fine-tuning the VAE+ weights** in a low-light environment leads to the most robust and generalizable navigation policy.

-The proposed model and training methodology present a significant step towards developing reliable obstacle avoidance systems that can be deployed in real-world scenarios with unpredictable lighting[cite: 383].
+The proposed model and training methodology present a significant step towards developing reliable obstacle avoidance systems that can be deployed in real-world scenarios with unpredictable lighting.

 ## 6\.
 How to Run